-prioritize replacement positions

-Share more information with the Planning and Budgeting Committee.

-the funding request system through SPOL is just getting started. we need to streamline it (lump small amount items together) and focus on major strategic spending questions.

-perhaps place the budget in a pie chart and have conversations about the various pieces.
-It would help to know what is gen fund vs soft too.

-Transparency, transparency, transparency.
+prioritize replacement positions Share more information with the Planning and Budgeting Committee. none the funding request system through SPOL is just getting started. we need to streamline it (lump small amount items together) and focus on major strategic spending questions. perhaps place the budget in a pie chart and have conversations about the various pieces.
+It would help know what is gen fund vs soft too. to Transparency, transparency, transparency.
 Figure out why folks want to leave.
 Fix it.

-Accurate and up-to-date program budget information should be made publicly available and easily accessible to faculty and staff.
-This should not be restricted to "upon request only."

-it would help if we strove for more of a collaborative and coherent approach that involves broad sections of the campus in actual planning processes.
+Accurate and up-to-date program budget information should be made publicly available and easily accerticated to faculty and staff.
+This should not be restricted to "upon request only." essible it would help if we strove for more of a collaborative and coherent approach that involves broad section the campus in actual planning processes.
 We started to do that around pathways before blg.
-8 turned over completely.
+8 turned completely.
 But now, with the new set of Deans, I REALLY think they should be involved in creating collaborative relationships between faculty, staff and administration around budget.

-Also, let's get rid of part-time faculty work by hiring more full-time faculty who can engage in long-term projects beyond the classroom.

-More faculty input.
+Also, let's get rid of part-time faculty work by hiring more full-time faculty who can engage in long-ter projects beyond the classroom. over More faculty input.
 Decisions should be part of longer term goals.
-Faculty/staff impacted by decisions should be informed and have opportunity to give input.

-Involve all programs and staff/faculty involved and AFFECTED by redistribution of funds at the college and district.
-Make college- and district-wide meetings on these issues public, well-advertised, and since many staff and faculty have time-conflicts during workdays -- give them other avenues for receiving and contributing information for decision-making processes (eg: program-wide or Division-wide meetings before college/district-wide decisions are made).
+Faculty/staff impacted by decisions should be informed have opportunity to give input. and Involve all programs and staff/faculty involved and AFFECTED by redistribution of funds at the college a district.
+Make college- and district-wide meetings on these issues public, well-advertised, and since ma staff and faculty have time-conflicts during workdays give them other avenues for receiving and contributing information for decision-making processes (eg: program-wide or Division-wide meetings to college/district-wide decisions are made). ny decisions at such meetings.

+Give staff the information in a timely manner, and treat the needs as "needs" rather than "budget burdens."
+Invite staff and faculty to all meetings that may directly affect them, and not make behind-closed-doors